 The Honours of Scotland were first used together in the coronation of Queen Mary of Scots in 1543.
 During the English Civil War, they were removed from the castle and hidden from Oliver Crownwell until 1560.
 In 1707 the Crown Jewels were then locked in a chest and hidden once again after the Treaty of Union between England and Scotland to be discovered only 111 years after, in 1818 by the novelist Sir Walter Scott.

-All the itens, including the chest can be seen in a very impressive exhibition in the Crown Room, inside the Royal Palace.
-The exhibitions counts with real size dolls, visual and sonorous effects that tells the history of the city of Edinburgh, the kings and the Crown Jewels in a very visual and catching way.
+All the items, including the chest, can be seen in a very impressive exhibition in the Crown Room, inside the Royal Palace.
+The exhibitions counts with real size dolls, visual and sonorous effects that tell the history of the city of Edinburgh, the kings and the Crown Jewels in a very visual and catching way.
 It is great if you want to have an idea of how life used to be in the medieval Edinburgh.

 The Stone of Destiny

 This stone has been used since the first kings of Scotland.
 The tradition rules that the kings must be crowned during an outdoor ceremony when he would have to sit on this stone that symbolizes the unification of the monarch, the land, and the people.
 The stone was once stolen by king Eduard I of England and kept in the Westminster Abbey, but in 1996 was handed back to Scotland after more than 700 years.

 Displayed in the Crown Room, it consists in the crown, sword, and scepter.
 Both the sword and the scepter were given to James IV by the pope.
 While the actual crown was first used in the coronation of Queen Mary.
 It is said that the gold used in the actual crown is the one used to forge Robert, the Bruce’s crown.
 King Robert’s crown was then re-fashioned by James V, Queen Mary’s father.